KC Current open mini pitch in Ashland Square Park

 The Boys and Girls Club handled the tough part of asking players why they liked the idea.

-“They can work on their shooting their dribbling their juggling they can just pass back and forth with a friend,” Kate Del Fava said.
+“They can work on their shooting their dribbling their juggling they can just pass back and forth with a friend,” Current defender Kate Del Fava said.

-Current AD Franch gave the first kids on the pitch some encouragement.
+Current goalie AD Franch gave the first kids on the pitch some encouragement.

 “Lets go, lets go, lets go, push it up,” she shouted.